Cover design: Corin Spinks. Portraits Alice and Pip: Heijo van der Werf

 “We have a tendency to roar, scream, or shriek immoderately.
 Or sigh, weep, and moan most pitifully.”

 “Liable t’ commit criminal acts o’ violent savagery.”

-She stared at Ruxley who was regarding Black warily, as Wynne Thomayne’s voice replayed in her memory.
+She stared at Ruxley who was regarding Black warily, as Joanne Thomayne’s voice replayed in her memory.

 “He wants you hissing and spitting like a cat.”

 Alice took a deep breath.
 Thomayne had said Mus Ruxley wanted to discredit her.
 Alice reckoned that if she wasn’t careful, she’d help Ruxley determine how all these other new people would see her.

 An echo of Tucknott provided support: You be a Free Trader on a run.
 A Rottingdean Owler.
 The bettermost Owlers in Sussex.
 Act like one or I’ll show you trouble like you never bain’t seen afore.

 Alice’s subsequent firm intent was not matched by her heart, which pounded in her chest at the notion of further confrontation with Ruxley.
 His unexpected hostility had already threatened to overwhelm her and suck her mind into the hungry gaping maws of that dark wind-funnel.